Skip to content

 • A matched betting calculator (qualifying and free-bet modes)

-• The BoyleSports promotions page open so you can confirm eligible races and the current cap
+• The BoyleSports promotions page open so you can confirm eligible races (minimum 5 runners) and the £20 refund cap (£10 for Irish/NI customers)

 Step-by-Step Walkthrough